This post may contain affiliate links. See our affiliate disclaimer here.

 So where do you tell the government you live?

-You establish a legal domicile through a company like Escapees who’s been giving RVers real addresses for decades.
-I share this process in more detail here, but these domicile services will set you up with a legal address to be used on any government documents.
+You establish a legal domicile through a company like Escapees, which has been giving RVers real addresses for decades.
+I share this process in more detail here, but these domicile services will set you up with a legal address to use on government documents.

 21. Why did you choose to live in an RV?